 General requirements

-In any state, you’ll need to meet certain requirements for this loan.
+You’ll need to meet certain requirements for this loan.

 Tribal membership: You’ll need valid ID from a federally-recognized Tribe.
 Your Tribe also must be approved by HUD to participate in the program.